 INCOME Poverty descriptions and segmentation used in this report are based on administrative poverty thresholds determined by the US Department of Health & Human Services.
 These guidelines define poverty status by household income level and number of persons in the household (e.g., the 2021 guidelines place the poverty threshold for a family of four at \$26,500 annual household income or lower).
 In sample segmentation: "low income" refers to community members living in a household with defined poverty status or living just above the poverty level, earning up to twice (<200% of) the poverty threshold; "mid/high income" refers to those households living on incomes which are twice or more (\geq 200% of) the federal poverty level.

-RACE & ETHNICITY ► In analyzing survey results, mutually exclusive race and ethnicity categories are used.
-All Hispanic respondents are grouped, regardless of identity with any other race group.
-Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).
+RACE & ETHNICITY In analyzing survey results, mutually exclusive race and ethnicity categories are used.
+"White" reflects non-Hispanic White respondents; "People of Color" includes Hispanic and non-White race groups.

 Online Key Informant Survey